EditB/100-days-of-code/r1-log.md

 ### R1D45 - 12/2/18
 - Finished the basic structure of the grid display for EBProjects.
 Using float, percentage and breakpoints.
 Seem to work ok.

+### R1D46 - 13/2/18
+- Too tired to do much.
+Added some more text/pics to the website (my portfolio).
+Really need to rest up a bit.